Beloved of the Lord;

 23 πάντες γὰρ ἥμαρτον καὶ ὑστεροῦνται τῆς δόξης τοῦ Θεοῦ, 24 δικαιούμενοι δωρεὰν τῇ αὐτοῦ χάριτι διὰ τῆς ἀπολυτρώσεως τῆς ἐν Χριστῷ Ἰησοῦ· 25 ὃν προέθετο ὁ Θεὸς ἱλαστήριον, διὰ τῆς πίστεως, ἐν τῷ αὐτοῦ αἵματι, εἰς ἔνδειξιν τῆς δικαιοσύνης αὐτοῦ, διὰ τὴν πάρεσιν τῶν προγεγονότων ἁμαρτημάτων, ἐν τῇ ἀνοχῇ τοῦ Θεοῦ· 26 πρὸς ἔνδειξιν τῆς δικαιοσύνης αὐτοῦ ἐν τῷ νῦν καιρῷ, εἰς τὸ εἶναι αὐτὸν δίκαιον καὶ δικαιοῦντα τὸν ἐκ πίστεως Ἰησοῦ.

-23 “For all-πάντες (pantes)-all, every (plural)) *have sinne- dἥμαρτον (hemarton)- properly: to miss the mark (and so not share in the prize), i.e. (figuratively) to err, especially (morally) to sin:—for your faults, offend, sin, trespass)), and-καὶ (kai)-and, also) come short-ὑστεροῦνται (husterountai)-come short (of), (i.e. generally: to fall short (be deficient):—come behind (short), be destitute, fail, lack, suffer need, (be in) want) of the glory of God, 24 Being justified-δικαιούμενοι (dikaioumenoi)-to make or declare right) *freely-δωρεὰν (dorean)-freely, gratis, for naught, gratuitously) by-τῇ (te)-the) his-αὐτοῦ (autou)-of him, his) grace-χάριτι (chariti)-grace, graciousness, favour, goodwill), through-διὰ (dia)-through) the-τῆς (tes)-the) *redemption-ἀπολυτρώσεως (apolutroseos)-a loosing away, (i.e. deliverance) that is-τῆς (tes)-of the) in-ἐν (en)-in) Jesus-Ἰησοῦ (Iesou)-the Son of God, the Saviour of mankind) Christ-Χριστῷ (Christo)-"anointed", the Son of God, (i.e. the Messiah, an epithet of Jesus:—Christ): 25 Whom-ὃν (hon)-whom) God-Θεὸς (Theos)-God, (God the Father:—the supreme Divinity)) *hath //set forth-προέθετο (proetheto)-to put before, to place before, purpose) (Or, foreordained) *to be a propitiation-ἱλαστήριον (hilasterion)-place of propitiation, an expiatory sacrifice, relating to an appeasing or expiating, having placating or expiating force, expiatory; a means of appeasing or expiating, a propitiation), through-διὰ (dia)-through, by means of) *faith-πίστεως (pisteos)-believe, faithfulness, steadfasness) in-ἐν (en)-in) his-αὐτοῦ (autou)-of him) *blood-αἵματι (haimati)-of man or animals, (specially: the atoning blood of Christ); by implication: bloodshed)), to-εἰς (eis)-into, to) declare-ἔνδειξιν (endeixin)-a shewing, demonstration, showing forth, proof: i.e. manifestation) his-αὐτοῦ (autou)-of him) *righteousness-δικαιοσύνης (dikaiosunes)-rightness, justice, (equity (of character or act), (When affirmed of Christ, denotes his perfect moral purity, integrity, sinlessness) for-διὰ (dia)-on account of, because of, for the sake of) the-τὴν (ten)-the) //remission-πάρεσιν (paresin)-a sending over, passing by, letting pass, disregarding) (Or, passing over) of sins-ἁμαρτημάτων (hamartematon)-a sin, transgression), that are past-προγεγονότων (progegonoton)-to become before, of sins committed previously ,to become or arise before, happen before, having occurred before), through-ἐν (en)-in) the-τῇ (te)-the) forbearance-ἀνοχή (anoche)-a holding back, toleration) of-τοῦ (tou)-of the) God-Θεοῦ (Theou)-God, (God the Father:—the supreme Divinity).
-26 To-πρὸς (pros)-toward) *declare-ἔνδειξιν (endeixin)-a shewing, demonstration, showing forth, proof: i.e. manifestation)), I say, at-ἐν (en)-in) this-νῦν (nun)-at this time, the present, now) *time-καιρῷ (kairo)-a fixed time or season) his-αὐτὸν (auton)-of him) righteousness-δικαιοσύνης (dikaiosunes)-rightness, justice, uprightness, (equity (of character or act)): that-εἰς τὸ (eis to)-with the view to) he-αὐτὸν (auton)-him) might be-εἶναι (einai)-'to be') *just-δίκαιον (dikaion)-just, righteous, (equitable (in character or act); by implication: innocent, holy (absolutely or relatively):—just, meet, right(-eous)), and-καὶ (kai)-and, also) *the justifier-δικαιοῦντα (dikaiounta)-to make or declare right, (to judge, declare, pronounce, righteous and therefore acceptable) of him which believeth-τὸν ἐκ πίστεως (ton ek pisteos)-who is of the faith of) in Jesus-Ἰησοῦ (Iesou)-Jesus, (the Son of God, the Saviour of mankind)."
+21 “But now the righteousness of God without the Law is manifested, being witnessed by the Law and the Prophets.
+22 Even the righteousness of God, which is by faith of Jesus Christ unto all, and upon all them that believe: for there is no difference: 23 “For all-πάντες (pantes)-all, every (plural)) *have sinne- dἥμαρτον (hemarton)- properly: to miss the mark (and so not share in the prize), i.e. (figuratively) to err, especially (morally) to sin:—for your faults, offend, sin, trespass)), and-καὶ (kai)-and, also) come short-ὑστεροῦνται (husterountai)-come short (of), (i.e. generally: to fall short (be deficient):—come behind (short), be destitute, fail, lack, suffer need, (be in) want) of the glory of God, 24 Being justified-δικαιούμενοι (dikaioumenoi)-to make or declare right) *freely-δωρεὰν (dorean)-freely, gratis, for naught, gratuitously) by his-αὐτοῦ (autou)-of him, his) grace-χάριτι (chariti)-grace, graciousness, favour, goodwill), through-διὰ (dia)-through, by means of) the-τῆς (tes)-the) *redemption-ἀπολυτρώσεως (apolutroseos)-a loosing away, (i.e. deliverance)) that is-τῆς (tes)-of the) in-ἐν (en)-in) Christ-Χριστῷ (Christo)-"anointed", the Son of God, (i.e. the Messiah, an epithet of Jesus:—Christ) Jesus-Ἰησοῦ (Iesou)-the Son of God, the Saviour of mankind): 25 Whom-ὃν (hon)-whom) God-Θεὸς (Theos)-God, (God the Father:—the supreme Divinity)) *hath //set forth-προέθετο (proetheto)-to put before, to place before, purpose) (Or, foreordained) *to be a propitiation-ἱλαστήριον (hilasterion)-place of propitiation, an expiatory sacrifice, relating to an appeasing or expiating, having placating or expiating force, expiatory; a means of appeasing or expiating, a propitiation), through-διὰ (dia)-through, by means of) *faith-πίστεως (pisteos)-believe, faithfulness, steadfasness) in-ἐν (en)-in) his-αὐτοῦ (autou)-of him) *blood-αἵματι (haimati)-of man or animals, (specially: the atoning blood of Christ); by implication: bloodshed)), to-εἰς (eis)-into, to, toward) declare-ἔνδειξιν (endeixin)-a shewing, demonstration, showing forth, proof: i.e. manifestation) his-αὐτοῦ (autou)-of him) *righteousness-δικαιοσύνης (dikaiosunes)-rightness, justice) for-διὰ (dia)-on account of, because of, for the sake of) the-τὴν (ten)-the) //remission-πάρεσιν (paresin)-a sending over, passing by, letting pass) (Or, passing over) of sins-ἁμαρτημάτων (hamartematon)-a sin, transgression), that are past-προγεγονότων (progegonoton)-to become before, of sins committed previously ,to become or arise before, happen before, having occurred before), through-ἐν (en)-in) the-τῇ (te)-the) *forbearance-ἀνοχή (anoche)-a holding back, toleration) of-τοῦ (tou)-of the) God-Θεοῦ (Theou)-God, (God the Father:—the supreme Divinity).
+26 To-πρὸς (pros)-toward) *declare-ἔνδειξιν (endeixin)-a shewing, demonstration, showing forth, proof: i.e. manifestation)), I say, at-ἐν (en)-in) this-νῦν (nun)-at this time, the present, now) time-καιρῷ (kairo)-a fixed time or season) his-αὐτὸν (auton)-of him) righteousness-δικαιοσύνης (dikaiosunes)-rightness, justice): that-εἰς τὸ (eis to)-with the view to) he-αὐτὸν (auton)-him) might be-εἶναι (einai)-'to be') *just-δίκαιον (dikaion)-just, righteous, (equitable (in character or act); by implication: innocent, holy (absolutely or relatively):—just, meet, right(-eous)), and-καὶ (kai)-and, also) *the justifier-δικαιοῦντα (dikaiounta)-to make or declare right, (to judge, declare, pronounce, righteous and therefore acceptable) of him which believeth-τὸν ἐκ πίστεως (ton ek pisteos)-who is of the faith of) in Jesus-Ἰησοῦ (Iesou)-Jesus, (the Son of God, the Saviour of mankind)."

 have sinned-ἥμαρτον: Verb, Second-Aorist, Active, Indicative, 3rd Person, Plural: For all ["missED"//"sinned"], and